 Let’s learn how to create boundary groups and how to configure the boundary groups.

 - Navigate to \Administration\Overview\Hierarchy Configuration\Boundary Groups

-- Select Create New Boundary Group to create new group
+- Select Create New Boundary Group to create a new group

-NOTE! – Do not use Default boundary group which is already there Default Boundary Group.
+NOTE! – Do not use the Default boundary group, which is already their Default Boundary Group.